Blockychoy/Blockychoy/README.md

 - 👋 Hi, I’m @Blockychoy
 - 👀 I’m interested in ...
-Nintendo Games Yo kai Watch and Anime
+Nintendo Games, Yo kai Watch is a favorite
 - 🌱 I’m currently learning ...
+Coding Through some tutorials
 - 💞️ I’m looking to collaborate on ...
 Nothing ATM
 - 📫 How to reach me ...
 Fam7120@gmail.com